 I am a marine eco-physiologist working at Åbo Akademi University in Turku, Finland.
 I am fascinated by the sea and the interactions species have among each other.
 I particularly look into the underwater environment with a view for the plentiful scales at which processes occur, from small-scale and short term processes to large-scale and long-term changes.

 During my career, I investigated the impacts of multiple climate change drivers on marine benthic systems, applying single-species to community approaches.
 The field of environmental variability and its significance as amplifier or buffer of climate change impacts is a research line that I followed through these years and that my group and I are developing further.
 This field also includes the impacts from small- to large-scale environmental variability as well as extreme events (heat waves, freshening events and upwelling) on benthic marine systems.
-To address this, we are currently evaluating a new model system, a keystone predator system of the common sea star Asterias rubens and its prey, the blue mussel Mytilus edulis.
+We recently evaluated a new model system, a keystone predator system of the common sea star Asterias rubens and its prey, the blue mussel Mytilus edulis.

 Over the years, I have also worked on marine fouling, with respect to processes and solutions.
 Acorn barnacles (multiple life-history stages, multiple drivers, reproduction, acclimation and adaptation) served as model organisms to address a suite of these ecological questions.
 Early-on till now, I investigated macrophyte-grazer as well as macrophyte-epibiont interactions.
 Only recently, I included parasitology of marine invertebrates into my investigations.